-201 will be happening with the pandemic in late September.
+Mr. Redfern stated that in July the Granite State Ambassadors emailed to say they were ready to take names of groups that were going to be at the Big E from September 17 to (October) 3.
+He continued that one person from the 12-person group of volunteers responded.
+He will take on September 28, 29, and 30.
+About a million people are expected to come through the gates.
+Many people from the group dropped out due to COVID-19 concerns.
+They do not know what will be happening with the pandemic in late September.
 He personally is willing to work a shift during those dates and he welcomes help if anyone else is able.
-He will forward the information 202 about the shifts to Mr. Schoefmann to send to the BPPAC members.
-He shared a few details 203 about the variety of shift lengths and the benefits one receives with certain shifts.
-He continued 204 that the benefit to the BPPAC is to pass out rail trail information, both statewide and for the City 205 of Keene.
+He will forward the information about the shifts to Mr. Schoefmann to send to the BPPAC members.
+He shared a few details about the variety of shift lengths and the benefits one receives with certain shifts.
+He continued that the benefit to the BPPAC is to pass out rail trail information, both statewide and for the City of Keene.
 He has 5,000 rack cards printed of the Keene trail system, to be distributed.
-It is to 206 promote use and awareness of "the best rail trail pathways in NH," where the trails converge in 207 Keene.
-208
+It is to promote use and awareness of "the best rail trail pathways in NH," where the trails converge in Keene.